canonical/ubuntu-for-developers-docs/docs/howto/rust-use.md

 }
 ```

-Say, you have a C program that calls this Rust function in a file called `c_main.c`:
+Then you have a C program that calls this Rust function in a file called `c_main.c`:

 ```c
 #include <stdio.h>